 The senior center in Blythe, CA, historically a hard-to-reach area for the county, offers a range of social and recreational activities to the community.
 This site not only prepares congregate and home-delivered meals for other senior community centers but also serves as a vital resource hub.
-Recent staffing shortages have hampered the center's ability to operate effectively, necessitating resources and time to recruit and train additional help.
-By extending assistance to this center, the AAA has the opportunity to ensure uninterrupted operations, particularly in an area known for its challenges in service provision and eliminate gaps in service delivery.
+By extending assistance to this center, the AAA has the opportunity to ensure development of new volunteer opportunities and creation of additional services and programs to remedy gaps and deficiencies in existing services, particularly in an area known for its challenges in service provision and eliminate gaps in service delivery.
 This support will enable the center to continue providing vital services to seniors in the community while enhancing the overall comprehensiveness of our services.

-^{}For a HICAP direct services waiver, the managing AAA of HICAP services must document that all affected AAAs agree.
+For a HICAP direct services waiver, the managing AAA of HICAP services must document that all affected AAAs agree.